MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-fra-cash-registers.md

 1. The total amount of sales and returns for the shift including tax per tax rate.
 2. The total amount of sales and returns for the shift including tax.
-3. The perpetual (cumulative) grand total of absolute values of sales and returns for shifts of the same register including tax.
+3. The cumulative perpetual grand total of absolute values of sales and returns for shifts of the same register including tax.
 4. The date and time of the shift closing event, in the format YYYYMMDDHHMMSS.
 5. The date and time of the shift.
 6. The sequential number of the shift closing event for this register.